Niksune/UnityAssertConverter/README.md

 Converts Unity Assets folders with random names into classical hierarchical named folders.

-So you can easily use the assets bought in the Unity Store outside of Unity
+So you can easily use assets bought in the Unity Store outside of Unity

 Works with Poneti's icons set https://assetstore.unity.com/packages/2d/gui/icons/4000-fantasy-icons-163280